microsoft/SigmaCollab/README.md

 ```
 @misc{SigmaCollab_arxiv,
       title={SigmaCollab: A Dataset for Situated Collaboration},
-      author={Dan Bohus and Sean Andrist and Nick Saw and Tim Schoonbeek and Maia Stiber and Ann Paradiso},
+      author={Dan Bohus and Sean Andrist and Ann Paradiso and Nick Saw and Tim Schoonbeek and Maia Stiber},
       year={2025},
       eprint={<to-fill-in>},
       archivePrefix={arXiv},